tvdboom/ATOM/README.md

 	+ 'median' to impute with the median of feature
 	+ 'most_frequent' to impute with the most frequent value (default option for categorical features)
 * **features: int or float, optional (default=None)**
-Select best features according to a linear regression univariate test.
+Select best features according to a univariate F-test.
 	+ if >= 1: number of features to select
 	+ if < 1: fraction of features to select
 * **ratio: float, optional (default=0.3)**